CeTTL/eResources/Panopto/create-a-recording-or-webcast.md

 	![](images/Panopto3.png)

 > [!NOTE]
 > If your desired paper/folder is not available, the folder or your access to the folder may not be correctly set up.
-You can record to another folder, and move the recording later.
+You can record to another folder, and [Move the recording](Panopto/move-panopto-recordings.md) later.

 6. **Name** your recording so that it is easy for you and your participants to find.